Useful Resources for CISOs: Blogs, Papers, Conferences & More

 We've collected 50 resources, including blogs, videos, research, and databases, to help CISOs keep up with the demands of their busy job.

-The role of the CISO is relatively new.
-While it's becoming increasingly accepted as a central role in managing enterprise data and security measures, the profession continues to evolve.
+While the CISO role is becoming increasingly accepted as a central role in managing enterprise data and security measures, the profession continues to evolve.
 CISOs bear a substantial amount of responsibility in the enterprise environment, sharing responsibility for developing long-term strategic vision collaboratively with other executives while maintaining primary responsibility for protecting the enterprise's information and assets.

 From ensuring that ongoing employee security training is effective, to managing security teams and overseeing the company's information security practices and policies, CISOs wear a variety of hats.
 Fortunately, there are many useful resources on the web that make it easier for CISOs to find information on newly discovered threats, rapidly identify patches and fixes for vulnerabilities, learn about best practices and new security methods that fit into the broader enterprise information structure, and keep up with all the details that CISOs must oversee on a day-to-day basis.
 We've rounded up 50 resources we feel are highly useful or essential components of the CISO toolkit, arsenal, or knowledge base - from helpful blogs, videos, research, and reports to government agencies and databases.
+This list, originally created in 2015, has been updated in 2019 to reflect current resources for today's CISO.
 NOTE: The following 50 resources are not listed in any particular order of importance, but rather they are organized by category to make it easier to find the resources you're looking for.
 If there's something you think we've missed, feel free to add it to the comments!